alvarosantosc/TFG_Microbiome_Parkinson/Study_summary.md

-***"Characterising the causal effects of the Gut Microbiota on Parkinson’s Disease risk: A Mendelian Randomization study"***
+**Characterising the causal effects of the Gut Microbiota on Parkinson’s Disease risk: A Mendelian Randomization study**

-*Álvaro Santos Cuerva*
+**Álvaro Santos Cuerva**

 *Undergraduate Degree in Biotechnology, Universidad Francisco de Vitoria (Madrid, Spain)*

 **ABSTRACT**